Basketball Offense - The Triangle OffenseFrom the Coach’s Clipboard Basketball Playbook

-The Triangle half-court offense originated with Sam Barry at the University of Southern California many years ago.
+The Triangle half-court offense was originated by Sam Barry at the University of Southern California many years ago.
 It was further developed by former Kansas State head coach Tex Winter, who had played under Barry.
-Winter went on as assistant coach to Phil Jackson and the triangle offense was instrumental in the Chicago Bulls (Michael Jordan, et al) winning a number of NBA championships.
+Later Winter became assistant coach to Phil Jackson and the triangle offense was instrumental in the Chicago Bulls (Michael Jordan, et al) winning a number of NBA championships.
 Winter has also been a consultant to the LA Lakers.

 The offense is detailed and takes a while to learn, but is very effective once players learn how to read and react to the defense.
-The offense can be confusing for the defense as it can be initiated in many different ways... not the same way with every possession (see "Establishing the Triangle" below).
+The offense can confuse the defense as it can be initiated in many different ways - not the same way with every possession (see "Establishing the Triangle" below).

 Spacing is key, with players about 15-18 feet apart.
 The basic structure of the offense is the "sideline triangle" on one side of the floor, and a "two-man game" on the weakside.
 The sideline triangle is formed by a post player on the block and two perimeter players, one in the corner and one on the wing, and can be set up on either side of the court (diagrams A and B).
 The "two-man" weakside offense consists of a guard at the top, and a player at the weakside elbow-extended area.
 Players can interchange, but it's usually best to have two post and three perimeter players.

 The spacing stretches the defense to defend both sides of the court, and this creates a problem for the helpside defense and defensive trapping.
 Unlike a free-lance motion offense, players should fill the five spots.
 But like a motion offense, players read and react to the defense without having to call set plays.

 Establishing the Triangle - EntriesFirst we will outline the many ways, or entries, of getting into the set.
 This can be confusing to the defense, and there is a counter for just about anything the defense throws at us.
 In each case, we want the ball on the wing and establish the sideline triangle.